Fred-Barclay/debroot/README.md

 See TODO file.

 * To enable "Unsquash" button you may have to type and remove text in the "ROOTFS Directory" text input;
-* some buttons are disabled because they are not implemeted yet.
+* Some buttons are disabled because they are not implemeted yet.
+Its the case of "build USB image" and "chroot RDP" buttons.
+* The produced ISO file is not isohybrid if one unsquashes an existing ISO.
+Easy fix: run "isohybrid file.iso".
+* The produced ISO file is not UEFI compatible (see below).

 # ROADMAP